 Non-compete agreement templates

-While every business would be best served by hiring a layer to draft a non-compete agreement specific to their needs, there are a number of sample templates available online for the purpose of review.
-Non-compete agreement templates can be found online at:
+While businesses would be best served by hiring a layer to draft a non-compete agreement specific to their needs, a number of sample templates are available online for the purpose of review.
+Non-compete agreement templates can be found online at these sites: